Yunusemreerten/git-homework-2/README.md

 - **IDE:** NetBeans 12
 - **Language:** Java
 - **Git Version:** 2.45.1.windows.1
 - **Tools Used:** Git CLI, GitHub, NetBeans Git integration

-2. Tasks Completed (a → z3)
+# 2. Tasks Completed (a → z3)

+Below are all required tasks from the assignment, completed step-by-step with screenshots and explanations.

-a) Created a remote repository
+## a) Created remote repository

-  New empty public repo created on GitHub named git-homework-2.
+An empty public GitHub repository named **git-homework-2** was created.

+---

-b) Cloned the empty repository git clone https://github.com/Yunusemreerten/git-homework-2.git
+## b) Cloned the empty repository

+  git clone https://github.com/Yunusemreerten/git-homework-2.git

 c) Created a local project in the cloned repo